everx-labs/ever-sdk/docs/mod_abi.md

 When _type_ is _'External'_

-Only public key is provided to generate unsigned message and `data_to_sign` which can be signed later.
+Only public key is provided in unprefixed hex string format to generate unsigned message and `data_to_sign` which can be signed later.

 - `public_key`: _string_